exasol/saas-api-python/doc/developer_guide/developer_guide.md

 Some of the test cases verify connecting to a SaaS database instance and execution will take about 20 minutes.

-The regular CI build will ask for a confirmation (aka. "review) before executing these tests.
+The regular CI build will ask for a confirmation (aka. review) before executing these tests.

 ## Creating a Release